sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel.md

 > For early adopters only.

 First you need to have `bazel` installed obviously, but also `iBazel` which will watch your files and rebuild if needed.
+We use a tool called `bazelisk` (which is also part of Bazel) to manage the version of `bazel`.
+It inspects a bunch of files to determine what `bazel` version to use for your repo.

+If you want the setup automated run `sg setup`, otherwise you can install it manually by executing the following commands:

-- `brew install bazel`
+- `brew install bazelisk`
 - `brew install ibazel`

 Then instead of running `sg start oss` you can use the `bazel` variant instead.